Can't share this digest on Facebook? Here's why.

 This is why net neutrality is everyone’s concern.
 This is even if you are not living in the USA.
 It is true that the FCC’s decision will only be applicable in the US but a vote ending net neutrality in the US will have a global effect.
 For one, it is undeniable that the US’s influence is far reaching and other governments might follow suit.
 Second, a vote ending net neutrality will set a bad precedent and lobbyists (private ISP providers all over the world) might begin pressuring their governments to follow the US model.
 And third, a huge number of websites providing all sorts of content are hosted in the US.
 Certainly, regulations as to which country they can only send their content will be a huge drawback to internet access.

-We all agree that internet access is a human right (this is despite it is sans a formal UN declaration).
+Notwithstanding a formal UN Declaration, we all agree that internet access is a human right.
 At this age, one cannot deny the internet’s significance to the individual citizen.

-Censorship is contrary to our ideals of freedom of expression and speech.
-In line with our right to free access to education and right to information, net neutrality is also very significant.
-I always go for self-regulation.
+Censorship is contrary to our ideals of freedom of expression and speech as well as free access to education and right to information.
+When it comes to these, I always go for self-regulation.
 Premium must be placed on the individual when it comes to internet freedom.
-Internet access as a human right cannot be fully realized if the government will end up controlling which content should be available to the internet users.
+Internet access as a human right cannot be fully realized if the government controls which content should be available to the internet users.